ajtock/NGS_intro_Cambridge_SysBio/README.md

   25.86% aligned concordantly to multiple genomic locations.
 </p></details>

-The ouput file generated by Bowtie 2 is in [Sequence Alignment/Map (SAM) format](https://samtools.github.io/hts-specs/SAMv1.pdf).
+The ouput file generated by Bowtie 2 should be in [Sequence Alignment/Map (SAM) format](https://samtools.github.io/hts-specs/SAMv1.pdf).
 Have a look at the first 6 alignments using [SAMtools](http://www.htslib.org/doc/samtools.html).

 ```